AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

     "TestKey": "TestContent"
     ```

-    To do this, send the following POST request:
+    To implement this, send the following POST request:

     ```
     POST /logstores/test-logstore HTTP/1.1